Stuart Forster reviews a visit to Turtle Bay Durham, a Caribbean restaurant on the Riverwalk in Durham City.

 Caribbean restaurant in Durham

-My partner ordered for one of Turtle Bay Durham’s vegan options for her main course, accompanied by sweet plantain.
+My partner ordered one of Turtle Bay Durham’s vegan options for her main course, accompanied by sweet plantain.

 Despite being intrigued by the idea of trying a Caribbean curry katsu and tempted by jerk pit barbeque dishes, I chose curry goat hash with a side of cheesy jerk fries.
 Topped by two fried eggs and served with spiced fries plus pink pickled onion, the curry zinged with flavour.